RaphaelYoshiga/katacoda-scenarios/git-learnings/step2.md

-Now is time to mess up the hello.txt, you can even delete the file.
+Now delete the "hello.txt" file.
+Right click on the file > Delete

 Now reset the file to the commited version:
 `git reset --hard`{{execute}}

+You have now recovered the file.